The Discovery Path of Quark-Gluon Plasma

 What is quark-gluon plasma?

 In a nutshell, QGP (also known as Quark Matter) in the contemporary use of the language is an interacting localized assembly of quarks and gluons at thermal (kinetic) and not necessarily chemical (abundance) equilibrium - heavier quark flavors such as strangeness and charm typically approach chemical equilibrium in a dynamic evolution process in present day experiments.
 The word plasma signals that color charged particles (quarks and/or gluons) are able to move in the volume occupied by the plasma.
-Since the temperature is above Hagedorn temperature Th and thus above the scale of light quark u,d -mass, the pressure of the hot QGP fireball generated in laboratory exhibits the known Stefan-Boltzmann format, driving a rapid explosive fireball expansion.
+Since the temperature is above Hagedorn temperature Th=150 MeV and thus above the scale of light quark u,d -mass, the pressure within the hot QGP fireball created in laboratory exhibits the known Stefan-Boltzmann format, driving a rapid explosive fireball expansion.

 What is the Hagedorn temperature Th?

 The mass spectrum of hadronic particles rises exponentially.
 Hagedorn temperature Th is the (inverse slope) parameter describing this rise and it is found by fitting the exponential shape to data.
 The experimental mass spectrum is discrete; hence a smoothing procedure is often adopted to fit the shape.
-The procedure is also encumbered by a low mass singularity..
+The procedure is also encumbered by a low mass singularity.
 Our current understanding is that Th has a value

 Th=140 - 155 MeV =(16,000 -18,000) Billion K .

 Th is the boiling point of quarks and melting point of hadrons, the maximum temperature at which matter can exist in its usual form.
-Th is not a maximum temperature in the Universe (as many believed before 1980), as a further heating of the quark-gluon plasma can and will continue.
+Th is not a maximum temperature in the Universe (as many believed before 1980), a further heating of the quark-gluon plasma can and will continue.

 How did the term QGP come into use?